akshat-n02/akshat-n02.github.io/pages/contact.md

 <div class="contact-wrapper">
   <div class="contact-left">
-    <h2>Get in touch for events production, audio engineering, or collaboration.</h2>
+    <h2>I'm currently based in Berlin, working in events production and studying audio engineering.
+If you have any projects in mind, want to collaborate, or just want to talk, feel free to reach out.</h2>
     <div class="contact-info">
       <p><strong>Name:</strong> Akshat Nagar</p>
       <p><strong>Location:</strong> Berlin, Germany</p>